CSC207-2023Y-UofT/course-project-larklink/README.md

 <img src="images/room.png" width="500"/>

 Here you can send a message by typing a message in the blank space and pressing `Send Message`.
 If you try to send an empty message, you will get an error message.
-(The implementation of sending lark is still in progress.)
+To send a lark just type and send `\lark` and everyone in the room will hear our lark sound !

 ### Leave a Room
 If you click `Leave Room` on chat room screen, you can leave the room, and you'll be prompted to host or join screen again.